Oben Electric Launches 24/7 Customer Support Helpline to Elevate EV Ownership Experience - www.lokmattimes.com

 Oben Electric Launches 24/7 Customer Support Helpline to Elevate EV Ownership Experience

-PNN Bengaluru (Karnataka) [India], June 25: In a market where EV ownership often faces scepticism due to service ...
+Bengaluru (Karnataka) [India], June 25: In a market where EV ownership often faces scepticism due to service and support ...

 Bengaluru (Karnataka) [India], June 25: In a market where EV ownership often faces scepticism due to service and support gaps, Oben Electric, an R&D driven electric motorcycle manufacturer, continues to strengthen its commitment to delivering an unparalleled EV ownership experience with the launch of its 24/7 customer support helpline.
 This initiative underlines Oben's focus on responsive, transparent, and personalized after-sales support, designed to build long-term trust and confidence among EV owners, as it provides round-the-clock, real-time solutions with empathetic and expert assistance.
 This ensures riders receive seamless support any time of day, reinforcing service continuity and consistent quality.